piotrmurach/tenpin/README.md

 > Terminal "tenpin" bowling game

 Bowling known as "ten pins" is a game played by rolling a heavy ball down a narrow lane and attempting to knock down ten pins arranged in a triangle.
-A player can bowl up to two times per "frame".
-A game consists of ten frames.
+A player can bowl up to two times per "frame", and a game consists of ten frames.
+A special rule applies to the last frame in which you can roll up to three times if you have a strike or a spare.

+If a player knocks down all ten pins in the first throw, then they have what is called a "strike", and no second ball is rolled in the frame.
+When some or none pins are knocked down in the first throw, then a second ball is awarded.
+If all pins are knocked down in the second roll, then the player gets a "spare".

-The maximum number of points possible is 300 which you can achieve by rolling 12 strikes.
+The maximum number of points possible is 300 which a player can get by rolling 12 strikes in a row.

 ## Installation